ivajon/NGAC_ABE/docs/README.md

 git clone https://github.com/ivario123/NGAC_ABE.git
 ```

+## Python version

+This project requires python 3.9 but should work with any python 3 version higher than 3.7

 ## Building the NGAC servers

 Firstly you need to install `swi-prolog` on your system.
 After which the following commands clone and build the servers.